vaib-dev/Courses/6-computer-networks/8-ip-addressing.md

 Let's move on to the next question.
 So if someone asks you what is the subnet mask of this IP address.
 Don't worry we will cover the subnetting later in this chapter only.
 But for now just understand that subnet mask is used to divide an IP address into two parts.
 One part identifies the host (computer), the other part identifies the network to which it belongs.
 So to tell the subnet mask of the IP address follow the steps:\
 **Step1**: Check the class of the IP which it belong to.\
 **Step2**: Once you identified the class then check how many octets are reserved for the network and host in that class.\
-**Step3**: So now you know the class and the number of octets and you also know that one octet is of 8 bits and the IP address of total 24 bits due to four octet.
-So now just write 8 times 1 in the network octets and 8 times 0 in host octet present in that class.\
-**Step4**: Now your IP address will appear in binary form that is 0 and 1.
+**Step3**: So now you know the class and the number of octets and you also know that one octet is of 8 bits and the IP address of total 24 bits due to presence of four octets.
+So now just write 8 times 1 in the network octets and 8 times 0 in host octet present in that class.
+Now your IP address will appear in binary form that is 0 and 1.
 The 8 times make when converted into decimal makes 255.
-Change the network octet to 255.\
-**Step5**: Bingo! you have made your first subnet mask.\
+Change the network octet to 255.
+Bingo! you have made your first subnet mask.\
 **Example of Subnet Mask**: Following the above steps find the subnet mask of the IP address 154.191.64.182 ?\
 **Step1**: The IP belongs to class B.\
 **Step2**: The class B has 2 network octet and 2 host octet.\
-**Step3**: So changing the network octets to 8 times 1, the IP address becomes 11111111.11111111.00000000.00000000.\
-**Step4**: Changing binary to decimal 255.255.0.0.\
+**Step3**: So changing the network octets to 8 times 1, the IP address becomes 11111111.11111111.00000000.00000000.
+Changing binary to decimal 255.255.0.0.\
 **Step5**: The subnet mask of the IP address 154.191.64.182 is 255.255.0.0.

 The next question is how many usable host you can put in a given IP address ?
 Usable host means number of computers or nodes that can be connected in a given IP address.
 To know this just check the number of bits that are reserved for the host ID in that class.
 Once you find the number of bits then just put that value as power of 2 and reduce the result by  2.\